nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-User-Guide.md

 - DS3 controllers are always recognized as if they were connected by USB.
 As such, DS4Windows Bluetooth functions like auto-disconnect on idle and disconnect on button combo are not supported.
 This is a limitation on DsHidMini side and can't be fixed by DS4Windows.
 [The built-in equivalent functions of DsHidMini](https://github.com/ViGEm/DsHidMini#features) should be used instead
 - Motion/UDP server is not supported and will remain so until someone manages to translate the motion info from the DS3 to the DS4 motion standard
 - Settings that make the Light Bar color flash, pulse or change randomly (rainbow mode) are not supported
-- Specific DS4 touchpad movements are not supported, only the Touchpad Button and to use it another button needs to be remapped
+- Specific DS4 touchpad movements are not supported, only the Touchpad Button (another button needs to be remapped to it)

 ## Verifying/Changing current DS3 HID Device Mode